-- Scalability: Scaling throughput to ever growing demand would necessarily exclude some from verifying integrity, due to their limited computational resources.
+- Scalability: Scaling throughput to ever-growing demand would necessarily exclude some participants from verifying integrity, due to their limited computational resources.

 - Privacy: Without cryptographic blinding of information, all blockchain transactions are publicly exposed, which is unacceptable to businesses and individuals alike.

 Starting in the 1980’s and through the 1990’s a brilliant line of theoretical works on Interactive Proofs (IP), Zero Knowledge Proofs (ZKP) and Probabilistically Checkable Proofs (PCP) have shown how to completely resolve both scalability and privacy issues.
 But, as the famous saying goes, “In Theory, there is no difference between theory and practice.
 Practically speaking, there is”.
 Early constructions were, practically, unusable.

 STARKs as Culmination of the “Theory to Practice” Journey